ihsn/nada-documentation/src/admin-guide/web-ui/studies.md

 ### Loading metadata (web interface)

-If you have used a specialized metadata editor like the Nesstar Publisher software application, you have obtained as an output an XML file that contains the study metadata (compliant with the DDI Codebook metadata standard), and a RDF file containing a description of the related resources (questionnaires, reports, technical documents, data files, etc.) These two files can be uploaded in NADA.
+If you have used a specialized metadata editor like the Nesstar Publisher software application to document your microdata, you have obtained as an output an XML file that contains the study metadata (compliant with the DDI Codebook metadata standard), and a RDF file containing a description of the related resources (questionnaires, reports, technical documents, data files, etc.) These two files can be uploaded in NADA.

 In the administrator interface, select **Studies \> Manage studies** and the collection in which you want to add the dataset (if you have not created any collection, the only option will be to upload the dataset in the Central catalog; this can be transferred to another collection later if necessary).
 Then click on **Add study**.